vincehacks/ReactJS/README.md

        - Tells exactly which component to use.
 If there were two+ components, it would be confusing as to which component to use/import 10.!== compares both type and value and != just compares value
+    11. Explain the this.function.bind(this) in the parent’s constructor

 ### REACTJS CODECADEMY PART 1